leanprover/fp-lean/functional-programming-lean/src/programs-proofs/arrays-termination.md

 ### Inductively-Defined Propositions, Predicates, and Relations

 `Nat.le` is an _inductively-defined relation_.
-Just as `inductive` can be used to create new datatypes, it can also be used to create new propositions.
+Just as `inductive` can be used to create new datatypes, it can be used to create new propositions.
 When a proposition takes an argument, it is referred to as a _predicate_ that may be true for some, but not all, potential arguments.
 Propositions that take multiple arguments are called _relations_.